ildyria/Arimaa/README.md

 - MCTS : new issues / improvements (*Benoît*)
 - Report final version (*Everybody*)
 - MPI VS ØMQ
+- What to put in the HTML page

 ##MCTS
 - Reduction of the size of the nodes (88B -> 64B)

 ##MPI VS ØMQ
 - ØMQ safer for large clusters (MPI fails if any machine fails)

+##HTML page
+- 1A4
+- In English and in French
+- Technologies used
+- Overview of the algorithm
+- No technical details (not meant for specialists)
+- Serves as "advertisement"

 ##Next meeting : 02/25
 Tasks :